In Force — Phase 1 active from 1 May 2026

 Ground 4A — what it requires

-• The property must be let to students on the relevant letting
+• The property must be let to full-time students

-• Correct prior notice must have been served before the tenancy began
+• Correct prior written notice must have been served before the tenancy began — in most cases by 31 May 2026 for existing tenancies

-• The ground is not automatic — compliance at every stage is required
+• The ground is not automatic — every condition must be met

 What can go wrong

-• Failing to serve required notice before the tenancy starts
+• Failing to serve required prior written notice before the tenancy started

-• Assuming student stock alone is sufficient — it is not
+• Assuming student stock alone qualifies — it does not without correct procedure

 Support for student landlords

 Student letting should be treated as a specialist compliance area.
-Every detail of notice and timing needs to be correct.
+Every detail of notice and timing needs to be correct from the outset.

-The Renters' Rights Act does not make good landlord practice more complicated — it makes the consequences of poor practice more serious.
+The RRA does not make good landlord practice more complicated — it makes the consequences of poor practice more serious.
 Landlords who manage well, document consistently and act early will find the new regime workable.

 1. Keep documentation current

-Tenancy agreements, notices, clauses, pet responses, and communication templates should all reflect the current legal position.
+Tenancy agreements, notices, clauses, pet responses and communication templates should all reflect the current legal position — and be updated whenever the law changes.

 2. Maintain proper records

-Inspections, rent ledgers, repair correspondence, emails, and complaints handling all form part of a possession or compliance case if needed.
+Inspections, rent ledgers, repair correspondence, emails and complaints handling all form part of a possession or compliance case if one arises.

 3. Act early on risk cases

-Arrears, conduct issues, planned sales, and occupation changes all benefit from earlier review — not later escalation.
+Arrears, conduct issues, planned sales and occupation changes all benefit from earlier review — not later escalation.
+Courts are under pressure and delays are expected to increase.

 Ongoing compliance checklist